-Beginning with the case of simple primitive subalgebras, we distinguish two types: (i)~the ``classical'' simple inclusions $\soa(n)\subset\sua(n)$, $\spa(n)\subset\sua(n)$ and $\soa(n-1)\subset\soa(n)$ and (ii)~the remaining ``non-trivial'' simple inclusions given by the irreducible representations that do not belong to Dynkin's list of exceptions.
-For the ``classical'' simple inclusions it is easy to find the corresponding maximal subgroups: $\OG(n)\subset\SUG(n)$, $\SPG(n)\subset\SUG(n)$ and $\OG(n-1)\subset\SOG(n)$.
+Beginning with the case of simple primitive subalgebras, we distinguish two types: (i)~the ``classical'' simple inclusions $\, \mathfrak{so}(n) \subset \mathfrak{su}(n)$, $\mathfrak{sp}(n) \subset \mathfrak{su}(n) \,$ and $\, \mathfrak{so}(n-1) \subset \mathfrak{so}(n) \,$ and (ii)~the remaining ``non-trivial'' simple inclusions given by the irreducible representations that do not belong to Dynkin's list of exceptions.
+For the ``classical'' simple inclusions it is easy to find the corresponding maximal subgroups: $O(n) \subset SU(n)$, $\SPG(n) \subset SU(n) \,$ and $\, O(n-1) \subset SO(n)$.

-Passing to the non-simple primitive subalgebras, which have been deter mined in the previous section, what remains to be done is to compute the corresponding list of maximal subgroups of the classical groups.
-The final results are summarized in Table~\ref{tab:SUG} for the group $SU(n)$, in Tables~\ref{tab:SOG1} and~\ref{tab:SOG2} for the group $SO(n)$ and in Table~\ref{tab:SPG} for the group $Sp\,(n)$.
-For each maximal subgroup $H$ of~$G$, we list in the first column the isomorphism type of the connected one-component $H_0$ of~$H$ and in the second column the group of components $H/H_0$, taking into account that $H$ must be the normalizer $N_G(H_0)$ of~$H_0$ in~$G$.
+Passing to the non-simple primitive subalgebras, which have been determined in the previous section, what remains to be done is to compute the corresponding list of maximal subgroups of the classical groups.
+The final results are summarized in Table~\ref{tab:SUG} for the group $SU(n)$, in Tables~\ref{tab:SOG1} and~\ref{tab:SOG2} for the group $SO(n)$ and in Table~\ref{tab:SPG} for the group $\SPG(n)$.
+For each maximal subgroup $H$ of~$G$, we list in the first column the isomorphism type of the connected one-component $H_0$ of~$H$ and in the second column the component group $H/H_0$, taking into account that $H$ must be the normalizer $N_G(H_0)$ of~$H_0$ in~$G$.
 This information completely characterizes $H$.

 To carry out the concrete calculations, we shall employ two tools.
-The first tool consists in the introduction of an ``intermediary subgroup'' between $H_0$ and $H$, which will be denoted by $H_i$ and will allow us to control the size and the structure of $H/H_0$.
+The first tool consists in the introduction of an ``intermediate subgroup'' between $H_0$ and $H$, which will be denoted by $H_i$ and will allow us to control the size and the structure of $H/H_0$.

 Suppose $G$ is a connected semisimple Lie group with Lie algebra~ $\mathfrak{g}$ and $H$ is a maximal subgroup of $G$ with connected one-component~$H_0$ and Lie algebra~$\mathfrak{h}$.
 Assume that $\mathfrak{h}$ is not an ideal of~$\mathfrak{g}$.
 In the particular case where $\mathfrak{g}$ is simple~-- which is the case of interest here~-- this is equivalent to assuming that $\mathfrak{h} \neq \{0\}$.
 According to Theorem~\ref{theo:maxsg1}, $H$ is then equal to the normalizer $N_G(H_0)$ of~$H_0$ in~$G$.